mar10/jquery-ui-contextmenu/README.md

 ### Events
 jquery-contextmenu exposes events from [jQueryUI menu]: `blur`, `create`, `focus`, `select`.
-However, since the `event.target` parameter contains the menu item, we additionally pass the element that was right-clicked in `event.relatedTarget`.
+However, since the `event.target` parameter contains the menu item, we additionally pass the element that was right-clicked in `ui.target`.

 Events may be handled by passing a handler callback option:
 ```js